 HMRC expects primary-source evidence wherever practical:

-Secondary evidence (taxpayer reconstruction from memory plus indirect sources such as agent statements or letting platform records) is acceptable where primary sources cannot be obtained.
-The disclosure pack should explain the gaps and the steps taken to fill them.
-Acceptance of secondary evidence by HMRC typically widens the penalty band by one or two percentage points.
+Secondary evidence (your own reconstruction from memory plus indirect sources such as agent statements or letting platform records) is acceptable where primary sources cannot be obtained.
+Explain the gaps in the pack and the steps you took to fill them.
+Where HMRC has to accept secondary evidence, it typically widens the penalty band by one or two percentage points.

 (iv) Penalty-band proposal with reasoning